Fence Houses

 The land was originally part of the Grange (a large local manor house).
 In about 1950, a modern housing estate was added to the village it, called the Grange estate.

 A railway line was built, bringing a 2-platform station providing services to Sunderland, Newcastle upon Tyne and Durham, and a stock yard from which local farmers shipped their cattle by train.
 The station opened in 1836, and the Post Office two years later as a Railway Sorting Office.
 The line closed to passengers in May 1964, apart from a one-day service for the Durham Miners Gala that year.

 In the 1960s.
 Fence Houses had the largest telephone exchange in the area (The Police house at Shiney Row 4 mi away had the number "Fencehouses 55" in the 1940s).
 In the 1980s the Fence Houses exchange numbers became the Durham exchange numbers.

 The village is essentially a single main street cut in two by the path of the old railway line which also splits the village into control of two local authorities – Sunderland Council for the south of the village and Durham to the north).
-This is believed to be one of the only villages to split by local authorities in England with the North part of Fence Houses, County Durham and the South part of Fence Houses, Tyne & Wear.
+This is believed to be one of the only villages to split by local authorities in England with the North part of Fence Houses, County Durham and the South part of Fence Houses, Tyne and Wear.